MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-email-password.md

 ## Sign-in API reference

+Users who sign up using email with password authentication method must sign in using the same authentication method.

-To request your security tokens, your app interacts with three endpoints, `/initiate`, `/challenge` and `/token`.
+To request for security tokens, your app interacts with three endpoints, `/initiate`, `/challenge` and `/token`.

 ### Sign-in API endpoints